Anil Potti: Aftermath

-In January 2011 Potti applied for a medical license in South Carolina, which was approved in April 2011.
-Potti was employed as a practicing physician at the Coastal Cancer Center in Loris from March 2011 until 21 February 2012, when he was let go.
+In January 2011 Potti applied for a medical licence in South Carolina, which was approved in April 2011.
+Potti was employed as a practising physician at the Coastal Cancer Center in Loris from March 2011 until 21 February 2012, when he was let go.

 In addition to the settlements, two lawsuits also have been filed against Potti, as well as against Duke and other medical personnel there, charging medical negligence among other claims.
 In his response to the lawsuits, Potti stated that he was "not aware that false or improper data was included in the research."

 Robert Califf of Duke testified that they had looked at 40 of Potti's publications and that two-thirds of them would be retracted in whole or in part.
 Science reported this as "The fallout from the Duke case includes 27 papers that Duke expects to be partially or completely retracted".
 As of February 2012, ten scientific papers authored by Potti and others have been retracted.

 After leaving Duke, Potti hired Online Reputation Manager, a reputation management company, to improve search results for his name.

 In February 2013, WordPress received DMCA takedown notices for Retraction Watch blog posts critical of Potti and the posts were removed.
 Retraction Watch alleges that these DMCA take-down notices were based on false claims.
-In November, 2013, Automattic, provider of the WordPress webhost service that hosts Retraction Watch, filed suit against the filer of the takedown notice, saying that he had made those false claims in violation of the DMCA.
+In November 2013, Automattic, provider of the WordPress webhost service that hosts Retraction Watch, filed suit against the filer of the takedown notice, saying that he had made those false claims in violation of the DMCA.
+This suit was later withdrawn because the defendant 'neither served an answer nor a motion for summary judgement, and indeed has not appeared'.